 An example of this happened to one of my clients recently.
 He was paying his previous bookkeeper almost half of my rates but she charged him 16 hours a quarter to do his work.
 When he came to me, he almost fell over when I told him our prices.
-However, it took me 4 hours in total to do his work – so yes, my rate was almost double but his bill was less than half.
+However, it took me four hours in total to do his work – so yes, my rate was almost double but his bill was less than half.

 Now, if you want to focus on kicking some serious business butts and not worry about your bookkeeping, a good bookkeeper may not be good enough.
 You want and need a great bookkeeper.
 A great bookkeeper will do more than just get you over the line with your compliance.
 Here are five signs your bookkeeper is doing a great job.

-1. Great bookkeepers understand your process.
+1. Great bookkeepers understand your process

 He or she will take the time to really understand your business and how you operate so they can make sure that the processes are as simple and efficient as possible, and nothing is missed or duplicated.
 They will be able to see areas that can be streamlined in your small business.

-2. Great bookkeepers ask questions.
+2. Great bookkeepers ask questions

 Many business owners find questions annoying.
 However, in order to ensure transactions are correctly allocated, it is better that your bookkeeper ask questions rather than guess.
 One of my IT clients had a bookkeeper who allocated computer purchases to ‘Computer Equipment’ in the balance sheet rather than hardware purchases in ‘Cost of Goods Sold’.
 For months they thought their profit figures were really great until their accountant did their tax return and asked about all their asset purchases (which weren’t), to claim for tax deductions.
 If only she had asked.

-3. Great bookkeepers know what they don’t know.
+3. Great bookkeepers know what they don’t know

-4. Great bookkeepers do the homework
+4. Great bookkeepers do their homework